JWS API#

 JWS in str

-joserfc.jws.serialize_json(members: list[HeaderDict], payload: bytes | str, private_key: OctKey | RSAKey | ECKey | OKPKey | KeySet | Callable[[GuestProtocol], OctKey | RSAKey | ECKey | OKPKey | KeySet], algorithms: list[str] | None = None, registry: JWSRegistry | None = None) GeneralJSONSerialization
+joserfc.jws.serialize_json(members: list[HeaderDict], payload: bytes | str, private_key: OctKey | RSAKey | ECKey | OKPKey | KeySet | Callable[[GuestProtocol], OctKey | RSAKey | ECKey | OKPKey | KeySet], algorithms: Collection[str] | None = None, registry: JWSRegistry | None = None) GeneralJSONSerialization#

-joserfc.jws.serialize_json(members: HeaderDict, payload: bytes | str, private_key: OctKey | RSAKey | ECKey | OKPKey | KeySet | Callable[[GuestProtocol], OctKey | RSAKey | ECKey | OKPKey | KeySet], algorithms: list[str] | None = None, registry: JWSRegistry | None = None) FlattenedJSONSerialization
+joserfc.jws.serialize_json(members: HeaderDict, payload: bytes | str, private_key: OctKey | RSAKey | ECKey | OKPKey | KeySet | Callable[[GuestProtocol], OctKey | RSAKey | ECKey | OKPKey | KeySet], algorithms: Collection[str] | None = None, registry: JWSRegistry | None = None) FlattenedJSONSerialization

 Generate a JWS JSON Serialization (in dict).
 The JWS JSON Serialization represents digitally signed or MACed content as a JSON object.
 This representation is neither optimized for compactness nor URL-safe.